ansible-collections/community.mysql/README.md

   - name: community.mysql
 ```

-Note that if you install the collection from Ansible Galaxy, it will not be upgraded automatically with upgrade of the Ansible package.
+Note that if you install the collection from Ansible Galaxy, it will not be upgraded automatically if you upgrade the Ansible package.
 To upgrade the collection to the latest available version, run the following command:

 ```bash
 ansible-galaxy collection install community.mysql --upgrade